ollivarila/crea-discord-bot/README.md

 TODO:
 ====
 - caching
-- use lichess api to create and stream games
+- use lichess api to create and stream games (/challenge command)
 - website with React to display information about the bot
 - remindme command
 - CI/CD deployment pipeline with Github Actions